Get ready for a blockbuster sequel: Alabama vs. Clemson

 It’s Alabama vs. Clemson, The Rematch.

-The top-ranked Clemson Tide will take on the No. 3 Tigers in a do-over of last season’s national championship game, a 45-40 thriller won by Alabama.
+The top-ranked Crimson Tide will take on the No. 3 Tigers in a do-over of last season’s national championship game, a 45-40 thriller won by Alabama.

 If the Jan.
 9 matchup in Tampa comes anywhere close to that classic in the desert, it will more than make up for two semifinal duds on Saturday.